This post contains affiliate links. Please see footer for full disclosure.

-Advent is nearly upon us, and then Christmas will be around the corner!
-So here is a merry miscellany of Christmas books to encourage the true spirit of Christmas in your home.
+Advent is nearly upon us!
+As we turn our thoughts to preparing for this blessed season, here is a merry miscellany of Christmas books to encourage the true spirit of Christmas in your home.
 I hope you enjoy reading these beautifully illustrated versions of the Christmas story, stories about popular saints, Advent-calendar style Christmas collections, and stories about the origins of various Christmas symbols and traditions.
 With a story here for everyone from the very young to those only young at heart, these books are also great to give as gifts!

 Board books for the very young: